Micrurus clarki

-Micrurus clarki, also known commonly as Clark's coral snake, is a species of venomous snake in the family Elapidae.
+Micrurus clarki, also known commonly as Clark's coral snake and coral de Clark in Spanish, is a species of venomous snake in the family Elapidae.
 The species is native to Central America and northwestern South America.

 Etymology

 The specific name, clarki, is in honor of Dr. Herbert Charles Clark (1877–1960), who was Director of Laboratories and Preventive Medicine for United Fruit Company, and then was Director of Gorgas Memorial Laboratory (1929–1954), in Panama.

 Geographic range

-M. clarki is found in western Colombia (Valle del Cauca Department), Panama (Darién Gap), and southeastern Costa Rica.
+Micrurus clarki is found in western Colombia (Valle del Cauca Department), Panama (Darién Gap), and southeastern Costa Rica.

 Habitat

-The preferred natural habitat of M. clarki is forest, at altitudes of 2–900 m.

-Favors lowland rainforest and premontane wet forestes but can also be found in transitional areas between wet and dry tropical forests.
+The preferred natural habitat of Micrurus clarki is forest, at altitudes of 2–900 m.
+It favors lowland rainforest and premontane wet forests but can also be found in transitional areas between wet and dry tropical forests.

 Behavior

-M. clarki is fossorial and nocturnal.
+Micrurus clarki is fossorial and nocturnal.
 Its diet mainly consist of other snakes and amphibians.